-- Grade changes must be made prior to the end of the succeeding term or semester. - Grades can be routinely changed due to miscalculation of the original grade. - A grade cannot be changed simply due to the student turning in additional work after the course ended. - An incomplete grade may be changed per the incomplete grade policy; this new grade is final and cannot be changed.
+- Grade changes must be made prior to the end of the succeeding term or semester. - Grades can be routinely changed due to miscalculation of the original grade. - A grade cannot be changed simply because the student turns in additional work after the course ends. - An incomplete grade may be changed according to the incomplete grade policy; this new grade is final and cannot be changed.